Reasons to Consider a Floor Bed for Your Baby or Toddler

 There are many variations in sleep set ups.
 In my work with family’s, I regularly recommend floor beds.
 If you aren’t sure what that is or when best to use one, this post is for you.

-What is a floor bed?
+What is a floor bed versus a crib?

 At its most basic, a floor bed is a mattress on the floor.
 This can be done with a crib mattress or an adult sized mattress.
 You can bedshare or cosleep on a floor bed or you can have your baby or toddler sleep independently on a floor bed.
 Some families put slats under the mattress for air flow or use a basic low bed frame.
 Floor beds are very popular in the Montessori philosophy.

 Floor beds are wonderful tools, but safety is essential.
 For babies under 12 months, a crib mattress makes the safest floor bed if your baby is sleeping independently.
-Using a larger, adult mattress can work well if you are bedsharing with your baby or setting up a toddler floor bed.
+Using a larger, firm, adult mattress can work well if you are bedsharing with your baby or setting up a toddler floor bed.

 Floor beds give freedom of movement to your baby or toddler, and that freedom means you need to do some very intentional safety proofing of their room.
 Aiming for a minimalist room with only the basics will make this easier.